Wirdal/153Project/meeting-notes/meeting2.md

  Added a chat screen template using the [react-native-gifted-chat](https://github.com/FaridSafi/react-native-gifted-chat) UI library and customized it to fit app needs ([commit](https://github.com/Wirdal/153Project/commit/51e7612e41045d7157355d0de9a541651070a273)).

+ Created an active contacts screen so users can keep track of who they are talking to without having too search for people.
+The list starts empty but if you search for an user and send them a message, then that user will show up on the list and next time you want to message him/her, just click on their name in the contacts screen ("Home") ([commit](https://github.com/Wirdal/153Project/commit/5932f0a8ffae0f7c007ba09c3b54a4b25d39fb0f)).

  Created the Firestore data model to store messages and active chats.
 We now have 2 more collections: